 Compliment those long summer days hiking on the Dewa Sanzan with the Five Story Pagoda Light Up on Mt.
 Haguro.
 Those who have made the pilgrimage to Mt.
 Haguro in Tsuruoka know that the atmosphere is second to none.
 During the day, the canopy of cedar trees casts a shadow over the ancient stone stairway leading to Sanjingosaiden Shrine at the top.
 It is such a harrowing sight that it silenced even the most prolific of Haiku poets, Matsuo Basho, when he visited there in the 1600s.
 Well, take that atmosphere, and turn it up to 11 with the Mt.
 Haguro Five Story Pagoda Light Up.

-If you’re still looking for a reason to add the Dewa Sanzan to your bucket list, get out your tabi (ninja shoes), grab your tsue (walking stick), pick up your lantern, and let the fireflies guide you into the night.
+If you’re staying at the Shukubo Pilgrim Lodges, have some Shojin Ryori for purification, get out your tabi (split-toe shoes), grab your tsue (walking stick), pick up your lantern, and let the fireflies guide you into the night.
 Once you’ve paid the ¥500 entrance fee, simply follow the path through the Zuishinmon gates, past the Massha shrines, over the Shinkyo Bridge on the Haraigawa River, and up to the Five Story Pagoda Light Up.READ MORE: Everything you need to know about the Five Story Pagoda on Mt.
 Haguro

 The Five Story Pagoda Light Up is on every weekend from July to October and public holidays.
 If you’re in town on the 14th and 15th of July, also check out the Mt.
 Haguro Dewa Sanzan Flower Festival.
 For those visiting at the end of August, check out the Hassaku Festival, also at the top of Mt.
 Haguro.
 Visiting in autumn?
 Take advantage of the autumn foliage for a spot of Momijigari, autumn leave hunting.
 The Five Story Pagoda Light Up is also on during the week of Obon (August 10-18).
 On these nights, the street of Shukubo Pilgrim Lodges adjacent to Zuishinmon will also have lanterns out for an atmospheric walk.